What’s a summer without mangoes.

 The complexities in such situations reach humongous proportions.
 The processes are multiplied, and human decision-making becomes next to impossible.

 To empower companies in such circumstances, Locus is working with clients like Bigbasket to ensure that the end customer always receives their orders on-time.
-Locus’ AI-based Route Optimization solution ensures that companies get efficiency, consistency, and transparency in their supply chain.
+Locus’ AI-based Route Planning Software ensures that companies get efficiency, consistency, and transparency in their supply chain.

 Locus ensures that perishables reach the consumers in a fresh state by increasing First Attempt Delivery Rates (FADR).
-Locus’ Network Optimization, Rider Tracking, and Last-mile Optimization solutions ensure an enhanced consumer experience along with reduced logistics costs.
+Locus’ network optimization, fleet and driver tracking, and last-mile optimization software ensure an enhanced consumer experience along with reduced logistics costs.